opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

   - gaievski
   - minalsha
   - kolchfa
-date: 2025-02-05
+date: 2025-02-12
 has_science_table: true
 categories:
   - technical-posts
-meta_keywords: OpenSearch hybrid search, reciprocal rank fusion, RRF, search ranking, score normalization, Min-max normalization, L2 normalization, ranking algorithms, data normalization
+meta_keywords: reciprocal rank fusion, OpenSearch 2.19, neural search plugin, hybrid search, relevance ranking, search normalization, k-nn search, L2 normalization, how reciprocal rank fusion works
-meta_description: Discover how Reciprocal Rank Fusion (RRF) in OpenSearch 2.19 enhances hybrid search by merging ranked results from multiple query sources.
-Learn how RRF improves search relevance, benchmarks against traditional normalization techniques, and offers performance benefits for various applications.
+meta_description: Learn about reciprocal rank fusion (RRF) using the Neural Search plugin in OpenSearch 2.19.
+Discover how this new approach to hybrid search merges results from multiple query sources for improved relevance.
 ---

 OpenSearch 2.19 introduces reciprocal rank fusion (RRF), a new feature in the Neural Search plugin that enhances hybrid search.
 RRF merges ranked results from multiple query sources, such as neural search, k-NN, and Boolean queries, into a single relevance-optimized list.
 By prioritizing documents that consistently rank highly across different sources, RRF improves search relevance without relying on traditional score normalization techniques.